RyanSnodgrass/notredame_club_membership_app/README.md

 rake db:migrate
 ```

-In the club form add in `created_by` as a hidden value.
-Because the only user able to update the club is the one who created it, I say it's ok to set the current user in the form template.
+In the club form template add in `created_by` as a hidden value.
+Because the only user able to update the club is the one who created it, I'd say it's ok to set the current user in the form template.
 ```haml
 / app/views/clubs/_form.html.haml
 = f.hidden_field :created_by, :value => current_user.id